 Class 180, of which 239 were eventually built, was a successful design, but advantages of steam superheating were already becoming more and more evident.
 Karl Gölsdorf preferred compounds, due to better economy, and decided to develop a variant of the 180 with Schmidt-type superheater of moderate heating surface.
 Prototype of this engine appeared in 1909 and was immediately accepted as class 80.
 Slightly heavier than 180, it offered marginally higher tractive effort and similar running qualities combined with better economy.
 Orders were placed for 561 examples to be built by WLF, Wiener Neustadt, StEG, BMF and Breitfeld-Daněk, but these were not completed before the collapse of Austro-Hungarian monarchy in 1918.
 Manufacture of this type continued, however, until 1929, and its career was an eventful one.

-Production of the initial variant for KkStB totaled just 36 examples (service numbers 80.01 through 80.36).
+Production of the initial variant for Austro-Hungarian state railways kkStB totaled just 36 examples (service numbers 80.01 through 80.36).
 These locomotives had compound engines with high-pressure piston valve and low-pressure slide valve.
 Next version, classed 80.100 (service numbers 80.100 through 80.203) had piston valves at both high- and low-pressure cylinders.
-In 1911, a single-expansion variant (class 80.900) appeared and it was destined to out-number the compounds; 208 were supplied to KkStB, which gives a total of 348 built for this service.
+In 1911, a single-expansion variant (class 80.900) appeared and it was destined to out-number the compounds; 208 were supplied to kkStB, which gives a total of 348 built for this service.
 Eight more were ordered by Südbahn: six from Wiener Neustadt in 1913 and two from StEG in 1915.
 There were several minor modifications and some later engines were fitted with large Rihosek-type drum spark arrester, characteristic for many Austro-Hungarian machines.
-After WWI, production continued; those previously ordered by KkStB were completed and offered for sale, there were also new orders:
+After WWI, production continued; those previously ordered by kkStB were completed and offered for sale, there were also new orders:

-- Austrian railways BBÖ, apart from ninety 80s and ninety 80.900s inherited from KkStB, received probably 56 examples of the single-expansion variant, plus five 08.600s (80.600 through 80.604, built by Wiener Neustadt in 1920 and 1921) with Gölsdorf-Clench steam dryer instead of superheater and modified undercarriage.
+- Austrian state railways BBÖ, apart from ninety 80s and ninety 80.900s inherited from kkStB, received 56 examples of the single-expansion variant, plus five 08.600s (80.600 through 80.604, built by Wiener Neustadt in 1920 and 1921) with Gölsdorf-Clench steam dryer instead of superheater and modified undercarriage.
 Ten compounds were sold to Iran in 1937.
 Some post-war locomotives of this type were fitted with Lentz-type poppet valve gear; other featured Giesl-type ejector.
 80.4911 (Wiener Neustadt 5698/1921) was experimentally fitted with air heater fed from the stack; tests were performed between 1933 and 1937, but this rather ungainly device has not found further use.

-- Romanian railways CFR took over ten machines previously ordered by KkStB and then purchased 70 from Wiener Neustadt and StEG; all were designated class 50;
+- Romanian state railways CFR took over ten machines previously ordered by KkStB and then purchased 70 from Wiener Neustadt and StEG; all were designated class 50.

-- In Czechoslovakia, ČSD took over 71 engines (all 80.900s, classed 524.0) plus thirteen ordered by KkStB from Breitfeld-Daněk, but not delivered before the Armistice.
+- In Czechoslovakia, ČSD took over 71 engines (all 80.900s, classed 524.0) plus thirteen ordered by kkStB from Breitfeld-Daněk, but not delivered before the Armistice.
 More were later ordered from PČM (former BMF, eight examples supplied in 1919) and Breitfeld-Daněk (52 examples, built in 1921 and 1922).
-Last 25 engines from the latter company had twin steam domes connected with a horizontal tube, typical for many Austrian locomotives;
+Last 25 engines from the latter manufacturer were fitted with twin steam domes connected by a horizontal tube, typical for many Austrian locomotives;

-Together with those built for PKP, total production of all variants amounted (according to my estimation) to 758 examples.
+Thus, together with those built for PKP (see below), total production of all variants amounted to 766 examples.